 The style of helmet you choose is entirely up to you and there are more to choose from than ever.
 If you are a western rider, consider Troxel’s attractive Cheyenne or Sierra models.
 Cowboy hat style helmets may look large and chunky.
 For showing, you may prefer a helmet cover that matches your outfit.
 Companies like Zocks and Tail Wags offer fun and colorful helmet covers.
 You could buy two styles of helmets, if you like, and use one for schooling and one for show.
 Both of course should be ASTM approved.

 If you are planning on jumping you might consider a skull cap or eventing type helmet.
 These helmets cover more of the head along the back and sides, but there is no brim that might obscure the rider’s vision with the head tipped down.
 Some people feel that a solid brim might cause the rider’s neck to bend back and cause whiplash in the event of a ‘face plant’ type fall.
 Most helmets now have break-away brims, making this less of an issue.
 One thing that skull caps don’t have is a lot of ventilation, which might be uncomfortable in warm weather.

-One helmet I owned had a see-through brim.
-I loved this for riding through the trees.
-I could put my head down, and protect my face from twigs, but still see where we were going.
-So as you’re shopping for a helmet, think of where you’ll be wearing it and choose accordingly.
+As you’re shopping for a helmet, think of where you’ll be wearing it and choose accordingly.
 A velvet show helmet may look lovely, but will quickly get scratched on trail.
 A schooling helmet might not be appropriate in some show rings.
 But if you’re not worried about those things, have fun choosing from the many great colors and designs manufacturers are offering.